ob1lan/FindingsManager/README.md

   - Expand on the Data Type Consistency point, particularly focusing on the use of references in MongoDB schemas with Mongoose
     - From this, rework the different controllers to use the same data types (e.g. use ObjectId instead of string for project ID)
 - Switch to HTML emails with nodemailer instead of plain text
-- Ability to see how many findings per products & per projects (in table via modal +reporting button)
 - Ask for remediation/accepted/declined reason when changing status to any of these
 - Review the content and formating of findings shared by email and reported in PDF via the context menu
 - Finish the context menu actions